TheSabari07/Hackbeyondlimits/README.md

 - Web Dashboard (for monitoring and alerts)

 ## Team
-We are a team of six passionate innovators working on cutting-edge solutions for predictive maintenance.
+We are a team of three passionate innovators working on cutting-edge solutions for predictive maintenance.

 >Stay tuned for updates.